postech-dao/simperby/docs/multichain.md

 centralized explorer like Etherscan, or some could even ignore the result if they think it's not important for the next agenda.

 There is **no communication between settlement chains** too.
-All required number of communication channels (i.e., number of light clients) are exactly the same as the number of settlement chains that the organization deploys.
+The number of required communication channels (i.e., number of light clients) are the same as the number of settlement chains that the organization deploys on.

 ### Currently Supported Settlement Chains